 Remember: Light, Heat, and Water

-You can prevent most problems with leggy seedlings by keeping those three things in check.
+You can prevent most problems with leggy seedlings and grow a healthy plant by keeping those three things in check.

 If your seedlings are already tall and spindly, and you’re already into the season, it might be better to just start fresh and try again.